Log in

 Sevenoaks was one of the first UK schools to incorporate voluntary service as a compulsory element of the co-curriculum, pioneering a local Voluntary Service Unit in the 1960s and continuing with a strong service programme today.
 There is also a CCF and The Duke of Edinburgh’s Award scheme; with Gold expeditions abroad as well as in the UK.

-In 2017 the school launched its Middle School Diploma for Year 9, which records pupils’ academic and co-curricular achievements in creativity, action and service as well as in the enriching Sevenoaks core courses, Ten Ideas That Changed the World and Critical Perspectives.
+In 2017, the school launched its Middle School Diploma for Year 9, which records pupils’ academic and co-curricular achievements in creativity, action and service as well as in the enriching Sevenoaks core courses, Ten Ideas That Changed the World and Critical Perspectives.

 There are lessons and sport for all pupils on Saturdays and a full programme of activities for boarders on Sundays.

-The facilities are first-class.
-In 2018, a state-of-the-art science and technology centre opened, uniting the four core fields of science, with an innovative new Sixth Form Global Study Centre alongside, providing the school’s first dedicated space for the IB and higher education.
+The facilities are first class.
+In 2018, a state-of-the-art science and technology centre opened, uniting the four core fields of science, with an innovative new Sixth Form Global Study Centre alongside, providing the school’s first dedicated space for the IB and Higher Education.
 Other recent developments include a sports centre providing outstanding facilities and an award-winning, world-class performing arts centre.

 The school’s international outlook promotes the principles of tolerance and open-mindedness.
 Ambitious but principled, confident and compassionate, Sevenoaks pupils are prepared for leadership in an ever more complex world.

-Scholarships and Bursaries.
+Scholarships and bursaries.
 Sevenoaks offers scholarships to students joining at 11+, 13+ and 16+.
 These scholarships honour and celebrate exceptional talent in academia, music, sports, drama and art.

-All awards of financial assistance are means-tested, which requires parents to answer detailed questions and provide evidence of their financial circumstances.
+All awards of Financial Assistance are means tested, which requires parents to answer detailed questions and provide evidence of their financial circumstances.

 Further details can be obtained from Lorna Dolan, Director of Admissions, Sevenoaks School, High Street, Sevenoaks, Kent, TN13 1HU.
 Tel: 01732 467703; Email:regist@sevenoaksschool.org.